Belle Vale, Liverpool: History

-Over one-thousand prefabricated homes were erected on land around the hamlet, named Belle Vale Estate Gateacre on the plans, between 1945-1947, to provide affordable rented accommodation for people whose homes were destroyed in bombing raids on the city during World War II, making it one of the largest Prefab communities in the country.
+Over one-thousand prefabricated homes were erected on land around the hamlet, named Belle Vale Estate Gateacre on the plans, between 1945 and 1947, to provide affordable rented accommodation for people whose homes were destroyed in bombing raids on the city during World War II, making it one of the largest Prefab communities in the country.
 Its most famous former resident is Sir Terry Leahy, previously chief executive of Tesco, the UK's biggest supermarket chain.
 Leahy is also President of the Belle Vale Prefab Project.
 From the mid-1960s the Prefab estate was cleared.
 It was replaced by new housing and a shopping centre by the mid-1970s.
 Our Lady's Roman Catholic church, initially built on the Prefab estate in 1949, relocated from across the road from the current location of Gateacre School playing field to Hedgefield Road in 1965.

 Hartsbourne, Lee Park and Naylorsfield, beyond the Prefabs, were mostly retained as farm land until the 1960s when the land was acquired for development.

 Paul McCartney attended Joseph Williams Primary School, then in Sunnyfield Road on the Prefab estate, from 1949 to 1953.
 He travelled by bus to the school because of the shortage of school places in Speke where he lived.
 The site of the former school, now opposite Viennese Road and Dorchester Road, is now occupied by new housing while an adjacent site was used to build a retirement living development called Joseph Williams Mews.

-Jodie Comer started acting at a weekend drama school called CALS Theatre School in Unit E2 (currently occupied by Poundstretcher) in Belle Vale Shopping Centre when she was about 11 years old.
+Jodie Comer started acting at a weekend drama school called CALS Theatre School in Unit E2 (recently occupied by Poundstretcher) in Belle Vale Shopping Centre when she was about 11 years old.
 Every Saturday she did an hour each of singing, dancing and acting.